 Jenn spent 23 years teaching communication skills to college students, helping them to transition from student to employee in the healthcare field.
 She is a writer and the author of "What They See: How to Stand Out and Shine in Your New Job", and speaks to audiences all over North America.

-She is a workshop leader, creator/host of a podcast on communication and employment topics, coach & consultant, and more.
+She is a workshop leader, creator/host of a podcast on career and self-growth topics, coach & consultant, and more.
 Jenn has a BC Provincial Instructor's Diploma, a Master's Degree in Public and Pastoral Leadership, is certified as a conflict coach, and (when not online) is an ordained United Church of Canada minister serving part-time.